davidtjones/TSD/README.md

-# Text Spotting Dataset Builder
+# Text Spotting Dataset Utilities
 This project supports buildling datasets for downstream tasks using many open-source text-spotting datasets.
 It includes a number of classes and tools to quickly and easily build text spotting datasets with many annotation types,